jsonkeum/qcfb-requestheaderparser/README.md

 # qcfb-requestheaderparser
-API to parse and return XML request header info
+API to parse and return an HTTP request header info Detailed instructions can be found at: (https://qcfb-requestheaderparser.glitch.me/)